HCDigitalScholarship/intervals/sections/01_Introduction.md

     + separated by commas (but no comma after the last item in the list)
   * And then the entire list must be surrounded in square brackets.
   * The complete import statement will look like this: `corpus = CorpusBase(['url_to_mei_file1.mei', 'url_to_mei_file2.mei', '/path/to/mei/file1.mei', '/path/to/mei/file2.mei'])`
   * Note that there is a special format required when a given CRIM Intervals function (such as melodic(), or harmonic() is applied to a **corpus** object.
-See details below.
+See below, and also the **batch method** documentation for each individual function.

-## Using CRIM Intervals Functions with One or More Pieces
+## Using CRIM Intervals Functions
   * Once one or more pieces have been imported, they can be examined and analyzed through a wide variety of different functions that find the notes, durations, melodic intervals, harmonic intervals, and so on.
 Most of these functions follows one of a few common formats:

 LIKE THIS: